guillaume-fbz/TDD/README.md

 - Reverse the order of characters in the string.
 - Convert all characters to lowercase.

-For example:
+For example:\
-input: "  Hello World  "
+input: verlan("  Hello World  ")\
 output: "dlrow olleh"

 ## Ex2 : Calculator
 Perform basic arithmetic operations based on the given operation.

-Parameters:
+Implement a function named "calculate" that takes parameters:
   - a: The first operand (number)
   - b: The second operand (number)
   - operation: The arithmetic operation to perform ('+', '-', '*', '/')

-Returns:
+Returns:\
-  The result of the specified arithmetic operation.
+ The result of the specified arithmetic operation.\
-  If the operation is not one of '+', '-', '*', '/', returns None.
+ If the operation is not one of '+', '-', '*', '/', returns None.\
  If attempting to divide by zero, returns None.

-For example:
+For example:\
-  input: 10, 2, '/'
+  input: calculate(10, 2, '/')\
   output: 5